Diamond (wrestler): Lucha Libre Elite (2014–2016)

 In late 2014, Príncipe Diamante began working for Lucha Libre Elite (LLE), appearing at the very first LLE show on November 13, 2014, teaming with Dinamic Black to defeat Flyer and Magnus.
-Through LLE's working relationship with Consejo Mundial de Lucha Libre, Príncipe Diamante competed in CMLL's 2014 bodybuilding competition, winning it's beginners division.
+Through LLE's working relationship with Consejo Mundial de Lucha Libre, Príncipe Diamante competed in CMLL's 2014 bodybuilding competition, winning its beginners division.
 The following year, he once again won the beginners category.
-On February 28, 2016 Príncipe Diamante unsuccessfully challenged Eléctrico for the Mexican National Lightweight Championship at LLE's Infierno Elite show.
+On February 28, 2016, Príncipe Diamante unsuccessfully challenged Eléctrico for the Mexican National Lightweight Championship at LLE's Infierno Elite show.
 In his final Lucha Libre Elite match, Príncipe Diamante and Ciclon Ramirez Jr. lost to Los Cancerberos del Infierno (Cancerbero and Raziel).

 Consejo Mundial de Lucha Libre (2015–present)

 His first match with CMLL saw Príncipe Diamante compete in the Mini-Estrellas division as he teamed up with Astral and Astro to defeat the trio of Ares el Guerrero, Demus 3:16 and Mini Jocker.
 When he returned to CMLL the following September he was moved from the Mini-Estrella division and instead competed in the regular division.
 In November Príncipe Diamante won CMLL's annual bodybuilding competition, being voted "Mr. CMLL" Príncipe Diamante and Robin teamed up for a tournament to determine the next CMLL Arena Coliseo Tag Team Championship team.
 The duoo lost in the first round to Magnus and Sensei.

 In April 2018 Príncipe Diamante was one of 16 wrestlers who competed in the Copa Nueva Valores tournament.
 He defeated Maquiavelo in the first round, Príncipe Daniel in the quarter-finals but ended up losing to eventual tournament winner Magia Blanca in the semifinals.
 2018 also saw Príncipe Diamante participated in the 2018Gran Alternativa tournament, a tag team tournament where CMLL paired up a rookie and a veteran for the tournament.
 Príncipe Diamante and veteran Valiente lost to Audaz and Kraneo in the opening round.
 In June 2019 Príncipe Diamante and 9 other wrestlers competed in a torneo cibernetico elimination match for the vacant CMLL World Lightweight Championship, which saw Audaz and Kawato-San win the match, while Príncipe Diamante was eliminated.

 In the fall of 2019, Príncipe Diamante became involved in a long running storyline feud with Espiritu Negro, one that often saw Espiritu Negro tear Diamante's mask apart or completely off during matches.
 Espiritu Negro and his La Ola Negra teammates (Akuma and Espanto Jr.) cheat to defeat Príncipe Diamante.
 On the November 26 show in Arena Mexico, the two wrestled to a double disqualification as they tore the masks off each other during the match.
 Often the matches would be followed by a mask match, or Lucha de Apuestas ("Bet match") challenge.
 On December 10, CMLL announced that they had signed a Lucha de Apuestas match between Príncipe Diamante and Espiritu Negro for the January 1, 2020 Sin Piedad show.